kwark/sbt-typescript/README.md

 ================

 An SBT plugin to run the [TypeScript](http://www.typescriptlang.org/) compiler inside of SBT.

-The Typescript compiler is modified to generate ExtJs compatible classes.
+The Typescript compiler is provided by this [fork](https://github.com/fabioparra/TypeScript).
-The actual tsc.js compiler is provided by this [fork](https://github.com/fabioparra/TypeScript).
+This fork also supports compilation of typescript classes to ExtJs classes.

 Currently it supports typescript 1.8